projectcalico/calico/security/auto-host-endpoints.md

 ### Host endpoints

 Each host has one or more network interfaces that it uses to communicate externally.
-You can use {{site.prodname}} network policy to secure these interfaces (called host endpoints).
+You can represent these interfaces in Calico using host endpoints and then use network policy to secure them.

 {{site.prodname}} host endpoints can have labels, and they work the same as labels on workload endpoints.
 The network policy rules can apply to both workload and host endpoints using label selectors.

-Host endpoints come in two types: *named* and *wildcard*.
-Named host endpoints secure a specific interface such as "eth0", and are created by setting `interfaceName: <name-of-that-interface>` -- for example, `interfaceName: eth0`.
-Wildcard host endpoints secure _all_ of the hosts interfaces non-workload interfaces.
+Automatic host endpoints secure _all_ of the hosts interfaces non-workload interfaces.
 They are created by setting `interfaceName: "*"`.

 ### Automatic host endpoints

-In order to protect a Kubernetes node, a host endpoint has to be created for it.
-This is fine for a few cluster nodes but for larger clusters of hundreds or thousands of nodes, some automation is required.
-{{site.prodname}} can automatically create host endpoints for your Kubernetes nodes when they are created, and similarly tear down the host endpoints when the Kubernetes nodes leave the cluster.

 {{site.prodname}} creates a wildcard host endpoint for each node, with the host endpoint containing the same labels and IP addresses as its corresponding node.
 {{site.prodname}} will ensure these managed host endpoints maintain the same labels and IP addresses as its node by periodic syncs.